 Practical tips for small kitchens

-Some appliances are specifically made for space-saving, like the Neff Slide & Hide electric oven.
+The Sunday roast has defeated many a small kitchen cook.
+Open the oven door to take out the roasties, and the kitchen walkway is completely blocked.
+The Neff Slide & Hide electric oven is perfect for small kitchens.
 Its innovative door slides underneath the oven so you can still move around your kitchen while the oven door is open.

 - Drop-down kitchen table that attaches to the wall and can be folded flat against it when not in use

 - Skinny fridge that uses height rather than width to pack in groceries.
-Store wine bottles too with the clever wine rack in this Beko integrated fridge freezer
+Store wine bottles too with the rack in this BEKO integrated fridge freezer

 - Slim dishwasher that's 15cm narrower than a full-size model but can still do 10 place settings in a single load.
 Try this Hotpoint

-Once your small kitchen is, why not add a few classy touches.
-Check out our 10 tips to make a tiny kitchen look stylish
+Once you have your kitchen sorted to accommodate guests, why not add a few classy touches?
+10 ways to make a tiny kitchen look stylish